 30 Years of Mercosur – Status Quo and Future Integration Steps

-Thirty years after its foundation, Mercosur’s member countries have little reason to celebrate.
-On the one hand, trade liberalization within Mercosur in the first years after its foundation have led to an intensification of intra-Mercosur trade and can be regarded as an early success.
-On the other hand, the transition from a trade agreement to a customs union has failed and deeper integration steps hardly seem feasible.
-In the past 10 years, China has overtaken the EU as Mercosur’s most important trading partner, resulting in trade flows shifting away from Europe to the Chinese market.
-What’s more, integration into global supply chains has been successful only in places.
-In light of this, the EU-Mercosur trade agreement could play an important role – argue Andreas Baur, Lisandra Flach and Feodora Teti.
+Thirty years after its foundation, the original objectives of Mercosur's integration process have only been partially achieved.
+On the one hand, substantial and rapid trade liberalization within Mercosur in the first years after its foundation have initially lead to an intensification of intra-Mercosur trade and can be regarded as an early success.
+On the other hand, the ambitious goals set by members in the beginning have not yet been achieved: the transition from a trade agreement to a customs union has failed, and deeper integration steps such as the free movement of workers hardly seem feasible.